sharoncxu/AzureML-CheatSheet/website/docs/run.md

 ---
-title: Run
+title: Experiment and Run
 ---

+## Concepts

+### Run

 A run represents a single execution of your code.

 Azure ML is a machine-learning service that facilitates running your code in the cloud.
-A `Run` is an abstraction layer around each such submission that can be used to monitor monitor the job in real time as well as keep a history of your results.
+A `Run` is an abstraction layer around each such submission, and is used to monitor the job in real time as well as keep a history of your results.

-## Experiments
+### Experiments

 An experiment is a light-weight container for `Run`.
 Use experiments to submit and track runs.